'Stay tuned' for new evidence against Trump in July hearings - NewsBreak

 'Stay tuned' for new evidence against Trump in July hearings

-WASHINGTON -- More evidence is emerging in the House's Jan.
+WASHINGTON — (AP) — More evidence is emerging in the House's Jan.
 6 investigation that lends support to recent testimony that President Donald Trump wanted to join an angry mob that marched to the Capitol where they rioted, a committee member said Sunday.

 “There will be way more information and stay tuned,” said Rep. Adam Kinzinger, R-Ill.